mercemerayo/Dsubobscura-inversions/README.md

 ## Overview

-The aim of this GitHub repository is to provide a bioinformatics pipeline for detecting chromosomal inversions in *Drosophila subobscura* using whole-genome sequencing (WGS) data.
+The aim of this GitHub repository is to provide a bioinformatics pipeline for detecting chromosomal inversions in *Drosophila subobscura* using whole-genome sequencing (WGS) data from Illumina paired-end reads.
 This pipeline performs read quality control, mapping, structural variant detection, and breakpoint identification.

 The workflow follows these main steps: